stratapp-ai/stratapp-ai.github.io/_blog/we-have-apps-for-revenue-finance-and-people-what-about-actually-running-the-company.md

 ![](/uploads/connect.JPG)

-Clarity, transparency and engagement is elevated at all levels and in both directions - up and down.
+Clarity, transparency and engagement is elevated at all levels of the organization and in both directions - up and down.

 To learn more, visit: [https://stratappsaas.com/strategy-execution/](https://stratappsaas.com/strategy-execution/ "https://stratappsaas.com/strategy-execution/").